manojjsm/austerejs/README.md

 };
 ```

+## Objects, methods, and members

-## Non-public members and methods are underscore-prefixed.
+### Non-public members and methods are underscore-prefixed.

 In your API, a member or method may be named: ```thing.verb```.
 However, if it is not part of the API, it should be referenced as ```thing._verb```.
 This indicates to a developer writing client code that she should not rely on said member or method because its value will change as the *internal* needs of the object dictate.

-## Constructors are not self-initializing.
+### Constructors are not self-initializing.

 Cramming initialization logic into the constructor itself reduces the flexibility of the code by eliminating the possibility of re-initializing the object while maintaining data and context not affected by the initialization logic.
 It limits your options, in short.